 The law on driving whilst unfit through drugs

 The majority of people who seek our assistance for this offence are accused of driving with cannabis in their system.
 This is largely because the smell of cannabis on their clothes alerts the police to the potential need to investigate this offence.
+Alternatively, the Police officers may have suspected that you were under the influence of one of the illegal drugs that are not picked up on a standard roadside drug wipe device, such as MDMA or Ketamine.
 However, you don’t need to be under the influence of an illegal substance to be arrested or prosecuted for driving whilst unfit through drugs.
 In fact, the presence of prescription or over the counter medication in your system could potentially lead to prosecution for driving whilst unfit through drugs.
 All that matters is whether your manner of driving was affected by the substance you consumed, legal or otherwise.

 In any driving whilst unfit through drink or drugs case, the Prosecution must prove the following: